 When we work with clients we ask them to consider two questions:

-- How much risk do you need to offset to an insurance company?
+- How much of the potential expense do you need to offset to an insurance company?
 In other words, how much of the cost of care could you afford to pay yourself?
 Is that 25%?
 Then you’d look to insure 75% of the risk.
 If 50% then you’d insure 50% of the cost of care.
 We suggest that clients evaluate the cost of care and their income between ages 80 and 85.
 This is when the majority of claims are filed.

 If you’re in your forties and making good money that could be over-insuring.
 If you’re in your seventies and on a fixed income that could be unaffordable.
 That’s why we ask clients to define a premium budget.